draperkm/DCGAN_Implementation/README.md

 Implementing the DCGAN will require to follow this steps:

-- Import Libraries and initialise hyperparameters
+- Import Libraries
+- Initialise hyperparameters
 - Load and Preprocess the Data
-- Create a dataloader (batches of training data)
+- Create the dataloader
-- Define Weights intitializer
+- Initialise weights

 - **Build Generator's networks**
 - **Build Discriminator's network**
-- **Define Loss function and set the optimizers for both networks**
+- **Define the Loss function and the Optimizer**
-- **Define training**
+- **Define training loop**

-- Train DCGAN
+- Training the network

-- Results: Generate Synthetic Images with DCGAN
+- Results: Generating Synthetic Images

 Let us now take a look at the details of the steps that are the most relevant.